HIV/AIDS in South Africa: 2000s

-In 2000, the Department of Health outlined a five-year plan to combat AIDS, HIV and STIs.
+In 2000, the Department of Health outlined a five-year plan to combat AIDS, HIV, and STIs.
 A National AIDS Council (SANAC) was set up to oversee these developments.

-The South African government successfully defended against a legal action brought by transnational pharmaceutical companies in April 2001 of a law that would allow cheaper locally produced medicines, including anti-retrovirals, although the government's roll-out of anti-retrovirals remained generally slow.
+The South African government successfully defended against a legal action brought by transnational pharmaceutical companies in April 2001, challenging a law that would allow the importation of cheaper, locally produced medicines, including anti-retrovirals.
+However, the government's rollout of anti-retrovirals remained generally slow.

 Also in 2001, Right to Care, an NGO dedicated to the prevention and treatment of HIV and associated diseases, was founded.
 Using USAID's PEPFAR funding, the organisation expanded rapidly and after ten years (2011) had over 125,000 HIV-positive patients in clinical care.

 In 2002, South Africa's Constitutional Court ordered the government to remove restrictions on the drug nevirapine and make it available to pregnant women in all state hospitals and clinics to help prevent mother-to-child transmission of HIV, following a court challenge by Treatment Action Campaign and others.

 In 2007, Anand Reddi and colleagues at the PEPFAR funded Sinikithemba HIV/AIDS clinic at McCord Zulu Hospital in KwaZulu-Natal, South Africa published the first report demonstrating paediatric antiretroviral therapy can be effective despite the challenges of a resource-limited setting.
 Notably, the model at Sinikithemba HIV/AIDS clinic demonstrated the benefits of a family centred model of care and data suggests that an HIV-positive primary caregiver was found to be protective against paediatric mortality.